Dausa: Geography

 It is located in Dausa district, one of the 5 Districts of Jaipur division (Alwar, Dausa, Jaipur, Jhunjhunun, Sikar).

 Demographics

-As of 2011 Indian census, Dausa town had total population of 85,960.
+As of 2011 Indian census, Dausa town had a total population of 85,960.
 Males constitute 45,369 of the population and females 40,591.
 Dausa has an average literacy rate of 69.17%, lower than the national average of 74.04%: male literacy is 84.54% and, female literacy is 52.33%.
 In Dausa, 11,042 of the population is under 6 years of age.

 Religion

 The religious groups represented in Dausa as of 2011 include Hindus (84.99%), Muslims (14.11%), Jains (0.66%), Christians (0.16%) and Sikhs (0.15%).

 Culture

 Stone carving

 Sikandra is situated at 25 km from Dausa on NH-21 towards Agra.
 This place has made its mark in the domestic as well as international market for its sandstone carvings.

 Local festivals

 Basant Panchmi Mela

 Basant Panchami Mela is organized every February in Baradari Mela Maidan with the worship of idols of Raghunathji, Narsinghji, and the god Surya.
 The festival is celebrated for a month, with a large local market for villagers to procure essential requirements for the entire year.
 Besides this, it has all arrangements for rural entertainment.
 Therefore, it has very much attention and importance for rural population scattered in the district.